D-Pagey/search-page/README.md

 Overall, this was an enjoyable task to work on and I learnt a lot in the process.

 #### Bugs
-- chained requests are buggy
+* chained requests are buggy
+* Pricing incorrect